 |

-silicone rubber for complicated tooth corrections If
+equipped with silicone rubber for „complicated“ tooth

-outer framework and the distant inner plate border.
+them onto the outer framework and the distant inner plate border.

-good result, but can also be applied independently.
-Moreover,
+can also be applied independently.
+Moreover, such a plate would

-such a plate would allow larger alignments / untwistings with
+allow larger alignments / untwistings by modification:

 |